Pavel Petrovich Ukhtomsky: Biography

-Ukhtomsky’s family traced their lineage to the Rurik Dynasty, and had been moderately prominent boyars in the Muscovite period.
+Ukhtomsky’s family traced their lineage to the Rurik dynasty and had been moderately prominent boyars in the Muscovite period.

-Ukhtomsky graduated from the Sea Cadets in 1867 and the Maritime College in 1873, as a specialist in mine warfare.
+Ukhtomsky graduated from the Sea Cadets in 1867 and underwent further education at the Maritime College in 1873, specializing in mine warfare.
 He was promoted to captain, 2nd rank in 1885 and to captain, 1st rank in 1894.
 From 1896, he was commander of the cruiser Vladimir Monomakh, followed by the battleship Petr Veliky in 1900.
 In 1901, Ukhtomsky was promoted to rear admiral and appointed chief-of-staff of Kronstadt.

-At the start of the Russo-Japanese War, Ukhtomsky was at Port Arthur as deputy commander under Admiral Oskar Starck and was entrusted with a portion of the battleship squadron.
-Following Starck’s dismissal on 24 February 1904, he served as acting commander of the Port Arthur squadron for ten days until the arrival of Vice Admiral Stepan Makarov.
+At the start of the Russo-Japanese War, Ukhtomsky was at Port Arthur as deputy commander under Admiral Oskar Starck and was entrusted with a portion of the admiral's squadron.
+Following Starck’s dismissal on 24 February 1904, he served as acting commander for ten days before being formally relieved by Vice Admiral Stepan Makarov.
 He was awarded the Order of St. Stanislaus, 1st class with swords, for his participation in the defense of the Russian base against Japanese destroyer attacks.